brittdalton/Creative_Coding_HW/HW_03/Readme.md

  [p5.js reference](https://p5js.org/reference/)

+ :bulb: Hello World!
+This is a traditional first line of code written in any new language you learn.
+ Credited to Brian Kernighan, the phrase is the first test of the output of your code.

  :zap: Learning to place shapes on your canvas can be a little frustrating, especially if you are unfamiliar with grids.
 The dimensions of your canvas will define the limits of your grid.
 For example, if you set a canvas size of 200 x 200 your shapes will